Mother's Day gift ideas

 some fabulous spring-term craft ideas on our Pinterest board, including a hand-print bouquet

 of flowers, pom pom paper flowers and yummy mum cupcake ideas!

 A cherished keepsake

-More luxurious ideas - which will take a bit more planning as
+More extravagant ideas will take a bit more planning, as they'll

 Run a gift room where pupils can select and wrap a gift for